Thisisjameswyn/Tapit-Redux/README.md

 # _Tap Room_

-#### _A react built tap room_
+#### _A React built tap room now featuring Redux_

 #### By _James Wyn_

 ## Description
-This little program allows users to add, sell and remove kegs of beer from a tap room
+This little program allows users to add, sell and remove kegs of beer from a tap room - now with React implementation

 ## Component Diagram